Mommy anger: the one thing I vowed I would never succumb to,.

 Only to become more powerful as we steward our emotions in healthier ways.

-Before I leave you to decide whether or not to take the Mommy Anger class, I invite you to print out this free topical Bible reading list for when you feel angry.
+Go read Ruthie’s book.
+You can also to print out this free topical Bible reading list for when you feel angry.

 Exclusive Free offers are available to Kaylene Yoder subscribers.
 By requesting this free Bible study you will begin receiving our weekly Monday Freebie email.
 Unsubscribe at any time.